rat10/nng/README.md

 ## Querying
 The discussion of matters related to [querying](querying.md) is not finished yet.
 Simple querying tasks are pretty straightforward.
+Querying for statements with non-standard semantics is straightforward as well.
 For some of the more complicated questions w.r.t graph nesting and query traversal of nested graphs see an [example walk through](queryingPaths.md) and the accompanying [shell script](tests/queryingPaths.sh).
+However, for querying of nested graphs to become as easy as authoring them the traversal of chains of nested graphs has to become easier than it is now.
+SPARQLs lack of support for queries across graphs is a problem here.
+The [example walk through](queryingPaths.md) provides a solution, but it's not easy enough yet.
+We are currently investigating what to do about that.

 ## Public Notebook